 We are social but also self-reliant.
 We appreciate any local advice but certainly don't expect you to become our tour guide or spend a lot of time with us.

-The main purpose of joining this club (other than being its originators ;-)) is to meet locals.
+The main reason we're on Boondockers Welcome (aside from being a founding owner ;-)) is to add variety to our travels.
 Meeting local people is as much of the reason we travel as seeing the sights.
-Of course, we also like to friendly, interesting, free places to stay for one night at a time on route to our next destination.
+Of course, we also love having friendly, interesting, free places to stay for one night at a time on route to our next destination.
 We don't mind staying in Walmart parking lots but we much prefer this - meeting as many of our members as possible.

 About us: We have tons of information to share about the many boondocking locations we've found.